Reference

 We will follow an established process for developing planning controls for each train and tram zone activity centre.
 This includes looking at the existing buildings, how the land is currently used, transport links and infrastructure.

-The plans for 10 activity centres that were part of the pilot program have now been finalised.
+The plans for 10 activity centres that were part of the pilot program were finalised in April 2025.
 For more information, visit the Activity Centres Pilot Program page.

 The right types of homes in the right places